muerewa/C-Chat/README.md

 ### Description
 ____
-Simple terminal chat written in C using sockets
+Simple terminal chat written in C using sockets for linux
 ### Install
 ____
 Build server and chat: